 One of these routing rules is applied at all times -- you cannot opt out of routing rule selection.

-Chat routing rules are applied after any Support triggers fire.
+Chat routing rules are applied after any ticket triggers fire.
 If you are using a support trigger to route incoming messaging tickets to specific agents, notifications are only sent to agents that are eligible to accept the ticket.

 - If no specific agent or group is assigned the ticket, a broadcast notification will be received by all messaging agents, and an assigned notification will be received by the next eligible agent, according to the assigned routing rules.